Claiming the SpreadEx Welcome Offer - How to Get Involved

 SpreadEx Sign Up Offer FAQs

-To claim the £100 free bet offer, simply sign up with SpreadEx, deposit funds, and place a £10 fixed-odds bet on their World Cup winner outright market.
-Every time your team wins a game, you'll get another £10 free bet up to seen free bets/
+To claim the £60 free bet offer, simply sign up with SpreadEx, deposit funds, and place a £10 fixed-odds bet on any market with odds of 1/2 or higher, you'll then get £60 in free bets.

 What markets can I use my free bets on?